About Special Interest Group 10, Issues in Higher Education

 Perspectives on Issues in Higher Education

-Perspectives on Issues in Higher Education is the SIG's online publication, published by ASHA with HighWire Press.
+Perspectives on Issues in Higher Education is the SIG's online publication.
 Perspectives is published two times annually, in June and October.
 SIG 10's Perspectives issues are offered for self-study to earn CEUs.
 Perspectives on Issues in Higher Education features:

 - News of SIG activities